libvips/libvips/_posts/2026-09-17-vipsdisp-paintbox.md

 ![paintbox](/assets/images/paintbox.png)

-It's extremely basic, but it's enough for simple image annotation.
+It's pretty basic, but it's enough for simple image annotations.

-The only interesting thing about it is that it can draw with pixels in any of the numeric formats that libvips supports, so for example you can paint with double-precision complex pixels.
+It will force the whole image into memory, so you can't use it on extremely large objects.
+We're hoping to add some more features in the next version.

-The tools are in the bar at the bottom and from the left they are:
+Use View > Paintbox to open the paintbox bar.

-- undo
+The first box has buttons for paintbox undo and rebo.
+You can also use ctrl-Z and ctrl-Y as shortcuts.

-- redo
+The next box has a set of radio buttons which set the current tool.
+From the left they are:

 - pointer mode (ie. paintbox is off)
 - freehand draw, use the slider to set brush width
 - straight line draw, use the slider to set brush width